 Our server is easier than ever to use.

 HADDOCK is used for excellent science and so far it has been cited more than 5000 times!

 Looking for support or questions about HADDOCK’s usage?
 Check our BioExcel forum!

 chevron_right The default HADDOCK settings used by the server can be found here.

-chevron_right A list of modified amino acids supported by HADDOCK can be found here.
+chevron_right A list of modified amino acids and another molecule types supported by HADDOCK can be found here.

 If HADDOCK is useful for your work, please don't forget to cite us:

 G.C.P van Zundert, J.P.G.L.M.
 Rodrigues, M. Trellet, C. Schmitz, P.L.
 Kastritis, E. Karaca, A.S.J.
 Melquiond, M. van Dijk, S.J. de Vries and A.M.J.J.
 Bonvin (2016).

 "The HADDOCK2.2 webserver: User-friendly integrative modeling of biomolecular complexes."